midearth-labs/fit-journey/game/design/low-level/social-features-qa-community.md

 ### Implementation Updates
 1. Invitation System
-Invitation Code Generation: Auto-generated at the DB layer in "db/schema.ts" Invitation Link Creation: No link creation, the invitation link is just the standard registration page with a param ?inviteCode={user's invitation code}
+Invitation Code Generation: Auto-generated at the DB layer in "fitness-game/src/lib/server/db/schema.ts" Invitation Link Creation: No link creation service, the invitation link is just the standard registration page with a param ?inviteCode={user's invitation code}, the user's invitationCode is in the invitationCode property in the user profile.
-Invitation Tracking: This is done using Postgres Triggers in "drizzle/0001_custom-ddl.sql" Registration with Invitation Code: That's already implemented on the Sign-up page with SupaBase metadata.
+Invitation Tracking: This is done using Postgres Triggers in "/fitness-game/drizzle/0001_custom-ddl.sql" Registration with Invitation Code: That's already implemented on the Sign-up page with SupaBase metadata.